'Modi uses poison, represents hatred': Rahul at first public event after poll drubbing

 Committed to defend people under attack by Modi: Rahul Gandhi in Wayanad

-Thanking voters for election him as the MP, Rahul said, "Even though I belong to the Congress party our doors will be open for every single citizen of Wayanad, regardless of their age, regardless of where they come from, regardless of what ideology they come from."
+Thanking voters for electing him as the MP, Rahul said, "Even though I belong to the Congress party our doors will be open for every single citizen of Wayanad, regardless of their age, regardless from where they come from, regardless of what ideology they come from."

 Gandhi, who won the seat by a record margin of 4.31 lakh votes, is expected to hold six roadshows in major towns across Wayanad district.
 In the hi-octane battle in Amethi, Congress president Rahul Gandhi, who was the sitting MP from there, lost to Union Minister Smriti Irani in 2019 Lok Sabha elections.
 Rahul Gandhi also contested from Wayanad in Kerala and won by a massive margin.
 Irani had cornered Rahul when Congress decided to field him from Amethi as well as Wayanad.
 She had then said that Rahul contesting from two seats show that he was certain of losing to her.